Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 Against this pervasive cultural background, in a confidential letter of 11 January

-1844 to a fellow scientist named Joseph Hooker, Darwin wrote that:-
+1844 to a fellow scientist named Joseph Hooker, Darwin wrote about how his views had developed since his return from his voyaging on the Beagle:-

 I have been now ever since my return engaged in a very presumptuous work & which I know no one individual who wd not say a very